Exotically knotted disks and complex curves: The symplectic setting

-Before proving (e), we make a simplifying observation about the 4-manifold $X$: For $n \ll 0$ and either $m=0$ or $m \ll 0$, every self-diffeomorphism of $\partial X$ is isotopic to the identity.
-To see this, we first observe that $\partial X$ is diffeomorphic to $S^3_{n,-1/m}(K_0 \cup \gamma)$, the 3-manifold obtained by performing Dehn surgery on the knots $K_0$ and $\gamma$ in $S^3$ with framing $n$ and $-1/m$, respectively, as shown on the right side of Figure~\ref{fig:knot-trace}.
-Using SnapPy and Sage \cite{snappy,sagemath}, we verify that $S^3 \setminus (K_0 \cup \gamma)$ admits a hyperbolic structure with trivial isometry group for $m=0$ and $m \ll 0$; see \cite{hayden:doc} for additional documentation regarding this calculation.
-Hence for $|n| \gg0$ and either $m=0$ or $m \ll 0$, the surgered 3-manifold $\partial X$ also admits a hyperbolic structure with trivial isometry group; see \cite[Lemma~2.2]{dhl}.
-By \cite{gabai:smale}, every self-diffeomorphism of a hyperbolic 3-manifold is isotopic to an isometry, hence every self-diffeomorphism of $\partial X$ is isotopic to the identity.
+To prove (c), we again make a simplifying technical observation about the boundary of our 4-manifold: For $n \ll 0$ and either $m=0$ or $m \ll 0$, every self-diffeomorphism of $\partial X$ is isotopic to the identity.
+This follows the same strategy as in the proofs of Theorem~\ref{thm:tbd} and Lemma~\ref{lem:hyperbolic}.
+In particular, as in the proof of Theorem~\ref{thm:tbd}, the calculations in \cite{hayden:doc} show that $S^3 \setminus K$ admits a hyperbolic structure with trivial isometry group.
+As in the proof of Lemma~\ref{lem:hyperbolic}, we may then apply \cite[Lemma~2.2]{dhl} and \cite{gabai:smale} to conclude that every self-diffeomorphism of $\partial X = S^3_n(K)$ is isotopic to the identity for $n \ll 0$.

-To prove (e), we assume for the sake of contradiction that there exists a diffeomorphism of $X$ carrying $S'$ to $S$.
-By the above, we may assume that the diffeomorphism restricts to the identity on $\partial X$.
-Let $J$ denote the knot in $\partial X$ induced by the dashed curve in Figure~\ref{fig:knot-trace}.
-We claim that $J$ bounds a disk in $X$ that is disjoint from $S'$.
-To see this, we consider the knot in $S^3$ induced by the underlying dashed curve from Figure~\ref{fig:knot-trace}.
-By construction, this knot is disjoint from $K$.
-Moreover, viewed in the disk exterior $B^4 \setminus \mathring{N}(D')$ as depicted in Figure~\ref{fig:exterior-Dprime}(b), we see that this knot does not pass over any 1-handles, hence it bounds a disk in $B^4$ that is disjoint from $D'$.
-This disk includes into $X=X_n(K)$ as a disk bounded by $J$ that is disjoint from $S'$, as desired.
+We also recall that, when viewed in $S^3 \setminus K$, the knot $\gamma$ from Figure~\ref{fig:main-link}(b) bounds a disk in $B^4$ that is disjoint from $D'$.
+It follows that, when viewed in $\partial X$, $\gamma$ also bounds a disk in $X$ that is disjoint from $S'$.